daniel-c-j/vndb-lite/README.md

+> [!WARNING]
+> This app is in dormant mode, and there are some known issue about the local collection.
+Hopefully will be maintained again in April/June.

 <img src="./media/banner.png" align="center"></img>
 <h1 align="center"> [VNDB Lite] </h1>
 <p align="center">A lite open-source mobile version of your favorite vndb.org website. </p>